UnlockGPU/UnlockGPU/index-revised.md

 Instead of filing GitHub issues that get ignored, we're filing shareholder resolutions that demand board-level responses.
 Instead of posting frustrated Reddit threads, we're pooling voting shares.
 Instead of being powerless users, we're becoming owners with legal leverage.

 **How this works:**
-- Developers and allies buy AMD shares (even one share = voice)
+- Developers and allies buy AMD shares (even one share = vote)
 - We file a shareholder resolution demanding software accountability
 - We rally other shareholders—institutional investors, pension funds, tech-focused funds—who also want AMD to succeed in AI
 - Board must respond publicly to all shareholders